Gaidhaneganesh/Gaidhaneganesh/README.md

 ## 🌱 Professional Interests

-Beyond coding, I am passionate about cricket and believe in the value of teamwork and continuous growth.
+Beyond coding, I am passionate about coding and believe in the value of teamwork and continuous growth.

 ---